Associate Professor in the Hornstein Program for Jewish Professional Leadership

 University of Wisconsin-Madison, PhD

 Mark I. Rosen teaches the organizational behavior in Jewish nonprofits course in the Hornstein Program and is director of field experience programs.
 He received his doctorate in organizational behavior from the University of Wisconsin-Madison.
 Prior to joining the Hornstein faculty, he taught management courses as a faculty member at Bentley University and the University of Minnesota.

 Rosen’s recent research and publications have examined the impact of leadership strategies, lay-professional relations, and organizational and governance structures on the effectiveness of Jewish organizations.
-He is the author of The Remaking of Hillel: A Case Study on Leadership and Organizational Transformation and Mission, Meaning, and Money: How the Joint Distribution Committee Became a Fundraising Innovator.
+He is the author of "The Remaking of Hillel: A Case Study on Leadership and Organizational Transformation," and "Mission, Meaning, and Money: How the Joint Distribution Committee Became a Fundraising Innovator" (iUniverse 2010).

-Rosen is the author of Thank You for Being Such a Pain (NY: Three Rivers Press, 1999), a book that draws on Jewish teachings to illuminate interpersonal conflict.
+Rosen is also the author of "Thank You for Being Such a Pain" (NY: Three Rivers Press, 1999), a book that draws on Jewish teachings to illuminate interpersonal conflict.